 It is best to attend a group advising session first to get the full breadth and overview of Marshall's resources, followed by meeting 1:1 with a Marshall academic advisor for more specific information related to your minor.
 Academic advisors are also available to meet individually with Marshall minor students to answer unique questions regarding the completion of a Marshall minor.

 Gaining international experience is a great way to add depth to a declared Marshall minor.
+Note: Marshall minor courses cannot be completed abroad through USC-affiliated abroad programs.
 The following international programs are available by application for declared Marshall minors:

 - Experiential Corporate Learning Program (ExCEL)